Contrast

 Start for free

-• Celebrate wins and recognise the people who made them possible
+Celebrate wins and recognize the people who made them possible

 Whether done virtually or in person, all-hands meetings are an effective way of keeping the whole company on the same page.
 This makes all-hands meetings valuable regardless of company stage or team size.